-If Not Using Mantel
+Minimum Noncombustible Material Clearances If Not Using Mantel

-NOTE: If using a mantel, proceed to If Using Mantel.
-If not using a mantel, follow the information below.
+NOTE: If using a mantel proceed to If Using Mantel.
+If not using a mantel, follow the information on this page.

 You must have noncombustible material(s) above the fireplace opening.
-Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
+Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 12" up (for all models).
+Noncombustible material must extend at least 8" up (for all models).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (for all models).
 See Figure 5 for minimum clearances.

-Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
-Between 8" and 12" Install fireplace hood accessory (GA6050 - see Accessories , Page 37).
-Less than 8" Noncombustible materia must be extended to at leas 8".
-See Between 8" and 12" above.
-If you cannot extend material, you must operate appliance with flue dampe open and damper clampinstalled.
+Noncombustible Material Distance (A) Requirements for Safe Instal- lation 12" or more Noncombustible material okay.
+Between 8" and 12" Install fireplace hood accessory (GA6050 - see Accessories, Page 37).
+Less than 8" Noncombustible material must be extended to at least 8".
+See Between 8" and 12" , above.
+If you cannot extend material, you must operate heater with flue damper open.